What is Hotjar? How to use it?

 Test and repeat your assumptions with Hotjar

 In some cases, such a study alone may be sufficient.
-You can also rely on other Hotjar tools to enrich your analysis, such as heatmaps or surveys.
+You can also rely on other Hotjar tools, such as heatmaps or surveys, to enrich your analysis.
 Another option is contacting your users directly through interviews, focus groups, or questionnaires.

 Once your recommendations are in place, you can test their performance with the same tool.
-Has the user experience on your site improved as a result of the changes?
+Has your website’s user experience improved due to the changes?
 Otherwise, you need to create new recommendations or even reanalyze the records.

 Have you tried this method?
 If so, what did you think about it, and what were your results?
 If not, do you have another way to share?